For the latest information, check our Information about vaccines page.

 We recommend you speak with your education institution and your employer, they will be able to discuss your options and advise you on how to defer and return to your programme.

-This is a decision for you.
-If it is not possible to undertake these placements as required in our standards, students may need to defer their placement learning and continue once the emergency period has ended.
-Any changes made to the programme will need to be exceptionally reported using the Covid-19 exceptional reporting form.
+If it is not possible to undertake these placements as required in our standards, students may need to defer their placement learning.

 Professionals on our register